Starcloudsea/StarseaDB/docs/enUS/index.md

 :::warning
 Since Starcloudsea's English is very poor, the vast majority of the site has been translated by DeepL, so if you think there's a mistake in some parts of the translation, please leave a comment here or mention an issue on GitHub! awa

+English pages are missing a lot of content compared to Chinese pages.
 :::